-- Asylum seekers who cross the border on, or after August 25, 2020, and do not present at a port of entry will NOT be eligible for a work permit unless they meet certain exceptions.
+- Asylum seekers who cross the border on or after August 25, 2020, and do not present at a port of entry will NOT be eligible to receive a work permit unless they meet certain exceptions.

-- Asylum seekers who have been in the United States for more than a year and file their asylum application on, or after August 25, 2020, will NOT be eligible for a work permit unless an immigration judge finds them qualified for an exception, or unless they are a child who is designated as an “unaccompanied minor.”
+- Asylum seekers who have been in the United States for more than a year and file their application for asylum on or after August 25, 2020, will NOT be eligible for a work permit.
+However, an exception can be granted by an immigration judge, or for applicants designated as an “unaccompanied minor.”

-- Asylum seekers will have to wait 365 days (one year) after submitting their asylum application to be eligible for a work permit, instead of 180 days (about 6 months), starting on August 25, 2020.
+- As of August 25, 2020, asylum seekers will have to wait one year (365 days) after submitting their asylum application to become eligible for a work permit.
+Previously the waiting period was 180 days (about 6 months).

 Other important changes:

-- Starting on August 21, 2020, the government will no longer have to decide on an initial work permit within 30 days.
+- Beginning August 21, 2020, the U.S. government will no longer have a 30-day requirement for deciding on an initial work permit.

-- Starting on August 25, 2020, the government will no longer stop the asylum clock for specific reasons.
-Instead, the government will deny applications for work permits if they decide that there are “unresolved applicant-caused delays”.
-For example, if the asylum seeker missed a biometrics appointment their application will be denied.
+- Beginning August 25, 2020, the “asylum clock” will no longer be stopped by the government for specific reasons.
+Instead, the government may deny work permit applications if they determine that there are “unresolved applicant-caused delays”.
+An example of this might be if the asylum seeker missed a biometrics appointment and their application is denied as a result.

-- If the immigration judge denies an asylum seeker’s case and the asylum seeker does not appeal to the Board of Immigration Appeals (BIA) within 30 days, OR if the asylum seeker does appeal but the BIA denies the appeal, their work permit will terminate automatically and cannot be renewed.
+- If an asylum seeker’s case is denied by the immigration judge and the asylum seeker does not appeal to the Board of Immigration Appeals (BIA) within 30 days, OR if an appeal is filed but denied by the BIA, the asylum seeker’s work permit will be terminated automatically and cannot be renewed.

 Possible action steps for asylum seekers in immigration court: